-I’m writing, it’s 1 a.m..
-I am trying to work on “WORK-LIFE BALANCE” with my therapist.
-Since I started making candles (less than two months ago), I work too much, and I don’t sleep.
+I’m writing, it’s 1 a.m.
+It’s been forever since I’ve updated my blog; I started selling beach treasure candles last June but I started making candles at Christmas and it’s been a little crazy since then.
+I am trying to focus on “WORK-LIFE BALANCE” with my therapist.
+I work too much, and I don’t sleep.
 I joked to my husband that I’m going to make a sign for my cottage door that says “BUSINESS HOURS 6am-2am” only it’s not a joke; there are a lot of 20 hour days.
 Too many.
 “Self care” is a day when I put on a bra to go to the post office, get a sandwich, take a shower, or get off my feet for 20 minutes to eat something.

 I know things will settle down.
 I have focused on space arrangement and organization, scheduling, and even learning how to do a spreadsheet– all things that are outside my comfort zone.
 Honestly, successfully running a business is outside my comfort zone.
 I ran SeaCrate and thought I did an ok job but it never made any money and I sold the company for $1 after a year.
 I have never really had a brain for the math side of business; the creative part is what I love.
 Making candles is creative, so I love it.